japfohl/033023-LTHC-LAL/README.md

 ### `step-4` - Delete Todo

-The Angular and React implementations of the delete functionality are almost identical to that of the "Toggle Todo" feature as well.
-The Angular implementation is to pass events up the component heirarchy and handle them in the service.
-The React implementaiton is to pass a function down the tree where it is called by the todo item component.

-The vanilla implementation is also nearly identical to the implementation of the toggle functionality found in step 3.
-Another event listener is attached to the delete button and when clicked, the todo is removed from the list and the whole thing is rerendered.
+#### Angular

+- Added the `deleteTodo` method to `TodoService`
+- Added an event emitter to the `TodoComponent` to emit a `deleteTodo` event when the user clicks the delete button.
+- Updated the `TodoListComponent` to pass the `deleteTodo` event to its parent.
+- Updated the `AppComponent` to call the `TodoService::deleteTodo` method when the `deleteTodo` event is emitted by the todo list component.

+#### React

+- Updated the `TodoItem` component to accept a callback that gets called when the delte button is clicked.
+- Updated hte `TodoList` component to accept a callback that gets passed to the `TodoItem` component.
+This callback handles the deletion of a single todo from the list.
+- Added a callback to the `App` component that sets the todo list to a new list with a single todo filtered out by its ID.
+That callback gets passed into the `TodoList` `deleteTodo` prop.

+#### Vanilla

+- Added a `deleteTodo` funciton that updates the global list by filtering out the matching ID and rerenders the whole TODO list after that update is complete.

 ### `step-5` - Toggle Todo View